Guidelines for miking a choir with DPA Microphones.

 Amplification and induction/hearing loops

 Houses of worship, theatres and other venues where people gather, often have an induction loop – also known as a hearing loop – installed.
 The purpose of this system is to deliver a feed for hearing aid users.
-The magnetic field is modulated by the sound picked up by the microphones.
+The magnetic field is modulated by the sound picked up by choir microphones.
 The problem is that this magnetic field, can be picked up by dynamic microphones if they do not have a noise coil installed.
 However, systems with only condenser mics can also have a problem, not because of the microphones, but rather because of the cabling.
 Often the loop runs in front of the choir stage.
 Any cables should be kept at a distance to avoid picking up any signal from the loop.
 If a signal is picked up, the system will feed.
 And the special thing is, that it may feed even though the loudspeakers are turned down.
 So, use condensers and keep cables away from any hearing loops.

 In recording, you do not have to consider gain before feedback.
 Instead, it is very much a question of getting the right balance between the singers and the natural acoustics of the venue; interpreting and presenting the spatial information of the space.
 Sometimes it can be a question of localization, especially with smaller choirs.
 With large choirs, voices often melt together.